Population Estimates Program: Projects and Initiatives

 This interactive dashboard displays Census 2020 Self-Response Rates for Massachusetts through a mapping interface designed at the municipal and tract geographical levels.
 Using daily self-response data from the U.S. Census Bureau, this dashboard shows the response rates for cities and towns as they progress through the decennial census season.
 The Census tract layer also allows those interested to view the response rate progression of smaller populations within municipalities.
 To find out more about the 2020 Census Response Rates, or to view the technical documentation, visit the Census Bureau’s Response Rate webpage.

 The Census 2020 Complete Count Committee Web App is an interactive mapping tool developed to help citizens of the Commonwealth identify Census 2020 outreach contacts in their cities and towns.
-Individuals affiliated with organizations ranging from educational institutions, media outlets, and local religious groups are all encouraged to assist Census Complete Count Committees to identify populations in their communities which may be particularly difficult to enumerate.
+Individuals affiliated with organizations ranging from educational institutions, media outlets, and local religious groups are all encouraged to assist Census Complete Count Committees to identify populations in their communities that may be particularly difficult to enumerate.
 To find out more about Census 2020 Complete Count Committees visit the Massachusetts Secretary of the Commonwealth’s website.

 Local CCC’s, can’t find your committee on this map?
 Please send your information or updates to: firstname.lastname@example.org.